U.S. Energy Information Administration logo

 Economic growth can affect natural gas demand and prices

 The strength of the economy influences natural gas markets.
-During periods of economic growth, increases in demand for goods and services from the commercial and industrial sectors may increase natural gas consumption.
-Economic-related increases in consumption can be particularly strong in the industrial sector, which uses natural gas as a fuel and a feedstock for making many products such as fertilizer and pharmaceuticals.
+During periods of economic growth, increased demand for goods and services from the commercial and industrial sectors may increase natural gas consumption.
+Economic-related increases in consumption can be particularly strong in the industrial sector, which uses natural gas as a fuel and a feedstock for making many products, such as fertilizer and pharmaceuticals.

 Severe weather can disrupt supply

-Hurricanes and other severe weather can affect the supply of natural gas.
-Natural gas prices have been affected when hurricanes disrupted natural gas production in the Gulf of Mexico as in 2005 with Hurricanes Katrina and Rita.
-In recent years, disruptions in Gulf of Mexico production tend to affect prices less than in the past because the percentage share of total U.S. dry natural gas production from the Gulf of Mexico has declined from about 25% in 2001 to 2% in 2021.
+Hurricanes and other severe weather can affect natural gas supply.
+For example, Hurricanes Katrina and Rita disrupted natural gas production in the Gulf of Mexico in 2005, which caused large increases in prices.
+In recent years, disruptions in Gulf of Mexico production tend to affect prices less than in the past because the Gulf of Mexico's percentage share of total U.S. dry natural gas production has declined from about 25% in 2001 to 2% in 2022.
 Very cold weather can also disrupt natural gas production.
-If supply disruptions occur when demand for natural gas is high, prices may increase more than expected.
+If supply disruptions occur when demand is high, prices may increase more than expected.

 Tropical Storm Katrina over the Bahamas and east of Florida, August 24, 2005